 A VMware Validated Design is one way of assembling an architecture.
 It is tested for stability, scalability and compatibility.
 The design of the system ensures achieving best IT outcomes.

-The lowest layer of the solution is the Physical Layer, sometimes referred to as the "core," which consists of three main components: compute, network and storage.
-Within the compute component there are the x86-based servers that run the management, edge, and tenant compute workloads.
-There is guidance around the physical capabilities required to run the architecture, however, no recommendations on the type or brand of hardware is given.
-All components must be supported on the VMware Hardware Compatibility guide.
+The lowest layer of the solution is the physical layer which consists of the compute, network and storage components.
+The compute component contains the x86-based servers that run the management, edge and tenant workloads.
+This design provides some guidance about the physical capabilities that are required to run this architecture.
+However, you select a specific type or brand of hardware according to VMware Compatibility Guide.